Are You the One? season 5: Truth Booths

-Note: In Episode 9, the cast decided to take the $150,000 trade instead of finding out if Derrick and Tyranny were a match.

-Note: In Episode 10, the cast decided to take the $150,000 trade instead of finding out if Joey and Casandra were a match.

 Episodes

 After filming

 Derrick Henry & Casandra Martinez, Hayden Weaver & Carolina Duarte and Mike Cerasani & Alicia Wright returned for Are You The One?: Second Chances.

 Alicia Wright, Andre Siemens, Derrick Henry, and Taylor Selfridge appeared on the first season of Ex on the Beach.
 Shannon Duffy appeared on the third season.
 Tyranny Todd appeared on the fourth season.

 On April 22, 2020, Selfridge and her Ex on the Beach costar Cory Wharton welcomed their first daughter, Mila Mae.
 A Teen Mom OG special episode was planned for the occasion, but was pulled off the air after some 2012 racially insensitive tweets from Selfridge resurfaced online.
 On June 1, 2022, Selfridge gave birth to the couple's second daughter, Maya Grace.

-On May 17, 2022, Kam Williams and former The Challenge castmate Leroy Garrett welcomed son Kingston Lee.
+On May 17, 2022, Kam Williams and The Challenge castmate Leroy Garrett welcomed son Kingston Lee.